Ex Vivo Lung Perfusion (EVLP)

 In 2001, the first human lung transplant from a non-heart beating donor (NHBD) after a failed resuscitation was reported.
 In this case, the lung was perfused ex vivo with an extracellular colloid solution called Steen solution™, which reproduces physiologic conditions for support of donor lungs.
 This technique, known as ex vivo lung perfusion (EVLP), has been used for both assessment and reconditioning of marginal donor lungs.

-One of our current projects, newly funded by the Roche Organ Transplant Research Foundation in Meggen, Switzerland, applies EVLP as a platform for pharmacologic delivery of A2AR agonist to test the hypothesis that EVLP with concomitant A2AR agonist treatment will rehabilitate NHBD lungs for successful transplantation.
+One of our current projects, funded by the National Institutes of Health, applies EVLP as a platform for pharmacologic delivery of A2AR agonist to test the hypothesis that EVLP with concomitant A2AR agonist treatment will rehabilitate NHBD lungs for successful transplantation.
 We are using our pre-clinical porcine lung transplant model to test this hypothesis, and we are also evaluating whether marginal human donor lungs, which are rejected for transplantation, can be rehabilitated in a similar fashion.
-We believe that this therapeutic application of A2AR agonist using EVLP could greatly increase the donor lung pool size, thus translating to many lives saved by improving post-transplantation outcomes and reducing donor wait list times.
+In addition, we are testing the limits on how long donor lungs can be preserved prior to tranplant.
+A combination of cold, static preservation with EVLP might extend donor lung preservation up to 24 hours or longs.
+We believe that these therapeutic applications of A2AR agonist using EVLP could greatly increase the donor lung pool size, thus translating to many lives saved by improving post-transplantation outcomes and reducing donor wait list times.

 Below are a few photos of our EVLP team harvesting a donor pig lung and preparing it for EVLP: